sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

 ## Rounds
 - Arrive earlier than the seniors and consultants
 - Organize your digital X-rays beforehand
-  - By patient
+  - By patient per floor
-  - Inside the patient’s folder organize it by 	chronology (injury film, one day post traction, second week, third week etc)
+  - Inside the patient’s folder organize chronologically (injury film, one day post traction, second week, third week etc)
   - By order patients are seen from the P4W to P4E to MSB down to CW
   - There is just no excuse for a missing x-ray, so plan accordingly
 - Take latest picture of the wound